cert-manager/infrastructure/README.md

 It contains a mixture of CNCF people and cert-manager people.
 In the future it might be good to sync this mailing list with the cert-manager-maintainers Google group.

+## 1Password

+Maintainers get access to the cert-manager team on 1Password and are equally given the "Owner" role.
+1Password offers a free team plan for open-source projects.
+The team URL is https://cert-manager.1password.com.

 ### Quay

 Currently, cert-manager container images are hosted on quay.io under the Jetstack organization which is controlled by Venafi.
-Admin credentials are available on Venafi's 1password.
+Admin credentials are available on the cert-manager 1Password team.

 It's a goal of the cert-manager project to migrate images to be hosted under a `cert-manager` organization, but this introduces non-trivial operational challenges which we'd have to face to perform a migration.